Renka Ikebana

 Links for current students:

 Quick link to Pay Class fee (only), or visit the online store to order a textbook or materials (local only).
-Paying via square includes the square service fee of $1.

 Ikebana resources on google drive (you need to be a current student to access this folder).

 Gallery of Renka student ikebana.
 (The same album in the slide show above.)
-(Always NEW)

 Necessary Tools and Containers: